willpercey-gb/substring/README.md

 # UWebPro\Substring
-A miniture library to add a substring function/method to your work.
+A miniature library to add a substring function/method to your work.

 ### Function Usage
 ```